-- Extensions, which merely add new functionality though additional templates.
+- Extensions, which merely add new functionality through additional templates.

-Upgrades are covered in their own section outside this introduction to Daml: Upgrading and Extending Daml Applications so in this section we will extend the chapter 7 model with a simple second workflow: a multi-leg trade.
+Upgrades are covered in their own section outside this introduction to Daml: Upgrading and Extending Daml Applications so in this section we will extend the Composing Choices model with a simple second workflow: a multi-leg trade.
 In doing so, you’ll learn about:

 - The software architecture of the Daml Stack

 Since we are extending Composing Choices, the setup for this chapter is slightly more complex:

 - In a base directory, load the Composing Choices project using